moliver28/research-handbook/content/handbook/engineering/infrastructure/engineering-productivity/_index.md

 ---
 title: "Engineering Productivity team"
-description: "The Engineering Productivity team maximizes the value and throughput of Product Development teams and wider community contributors by improving the Developer Experience, streamlining the Product Development processes and keeping projects Maintainable & Secure."
+description: "The Engineering Productivity team maximizes the value and throughput of Product Development teams and wider community contributors by improving the developer experience, streamlining the product development processes, and keeping projects maintainable and secure."
 ---

 ## Mission

-- Constantly improve efficiency for our entire engineering and product teams, to ultimately increase value for our customer.
+- Constantly improve efficiency for our entire engineering and product teams to increase customer value.
 - Measure what matters: quality of life, efficiency, and toil reduction improvements with quantitative and qualitative measures.
 - Build partnerships across organizational boundaries to deliver broad maintainable & secure efficiency improvements.

 ## Vision

-The Engineering Productivity team vision is to focus on the satisfaction of engineers & product/engineering managers, while keeping GitLab projects maintainable, compliant and secure.
+The Engineering Productivity team's vision is to focus on the satisfaction of engineers, product managers, and engineering managers while keeping GitLab projects
+–[including JiHu](https://gitlab.com/groups/gitlab-org/quality/engineering-productivity/-/epics/35)– maintainable, compliant, and secure.

 Integral parts of this vision:

-- Developer Experience: Provide stable development environments and tools, as well as a consistent & streamlined contributing experience.
+- Developer experience: Provide stable development environments and tools, as well as a consistent and streamlined contributing experience.
-- Product Development processes: Help product and engineering managers see the whole picture about their group's bugs, feature proposals, planned and started work, as well as automate issues and merge requests hygiene (labels, milestones, staleness etc.).
+- Product development processes: Help product and engineering managers see the whole picture about their group's bugs, feature proposals, planned and started work, as well as automate issues and merge requests hygiene (labels, milestones, staleness etc.).
-- Maintainability & Security of GitLab's projects: Enforce configuration consistency (project settings, CI/CD pipelines) for all GitLab projects to ensure they're maintainable, compliant and secure in the long-term.
+- Maintainability and security of GitLab's projects: Enforce configuration consistency (project settings, CI/CD pipelines) for all GitLab projects to ensure they're maintainable, compliant and secure in the long-term.

-## Our Principles
+## Our principles

 - **See it and find it**: Build automated measurements and dashboards to gain insights into the productivity of the Engineering organization to identify opportunities for improvement.
   - Implement new measurements to provide visibility into improvement opportunities.